Monopoles and Landau-Ginzburg Models I: Introduction

-\begin{remark} From the standpoint of the gauged Witten equations \eqref{E0.2}, the roles of the perturbation $\lambda$ and $\nu$ are very different: $\lambda$ is used to perturb the superpotential $W_\lambda$, while $\nu$ is used to perturb the moment map equation in \eqref{E0.2} by changing $\vdelta\in \g$. \end{remark}
+\begin{remark} From the standpoint of the gauged Witten equations \eqref{E0.2}, the roles played by the perturbation $\lambda$ and $\nu$ are quite different: the 1-form $\lambda$ is to perturb the superpotential $W_\lambda$, while the 2-form $\nu$ is to perturb the moment map equation in \eqref{E0.2} by changing $\vdelta\in \g$. \end{remark}

 Roughly speaking, Theorem \ref{T1.2} and \ref{T1.3} hold in general for any \textbf{stable} gauged Landau-Ginzburg models.
-The only difference in the infinite dimensional case is that the metric of $M$ depends on the Sobolev completions, and we have to specify the correct norms involved in our estimates.
-The plot-line of proofs are summarized in the table below:
+The only difference in the infinite-dimensional case is that the metric of $M$ depends on a Sobolev completion, so one has to specify the correct norms involved in the estimates.
+The plotline of proofs are summarized in the table below: